Appointments Process

 Please contact local court staff for information about a matter you believe is ongoing that is not shown on the website.
 For a specific courthouse information, please visit here.
 Please click on the courthouse location where there is an email address for general inquires.

-Based on 2023 Vacancies, the below table is a quick reference for candidates wishing to observe either a bail hearing or a POA court in vacancies they are applying to.
+Based on 2024 vacancies, the below table is a quick reference for candidates wishing to observe either a bail hearing or a POA court in vacancies to which they are applying.
 Please click on the URL link to see the particulars for each court location.

 Vacancy | OCJ Court Location | Email Address | URL | POA Court Location | Email Address | URL |